 You should choose a style that is comfortable for your headphones.
 This is a great option for women, especially if your style is more experimental.

-You can wear a headphone without problem with the right hairstyle and go about your day.
+You can wear headphone hair strands without a problem with the right hairstyle and go about your day.

 Longer Hair Or No Hair Fares Better

-Headphone hair can be reduced by having your hair pulled back in a ponytail.
-Your headphones will glide effortlessly over your hair.
+Headphone hair can be reduced by having your headphone hair pulled back in a ponytail.
+Your headphones will glide effortlessly over the ear headphones of your hair.
 You can also use braids or buns for the same purpose.

-It’s not an easy task to grow your hair for headphones.
+It’s not an easy task to grow your hairs for headphones.
 It’s worth considering if you are thinking about going longer.

 What if you don’t like long hair or are balding?